 “She was a dear pet of mine.
 I remember John (Lennon) being amazed to see me being so loving to an animal.”
 He said, ‘I’ve never seen you like that before.’
 I’ve since thought, you know, he wouldn’t have.
 It’s only when you’re cuddling around with a dog that you’re in that mode, and she was a very cuddly dog.”

-In 1997, McCartney revealed that Martha had been the inspiration behind the song “Martha My Dear” and that it was not a message of love to Jane Asher, who McCartney intended to marry in 1968 and who many listeners thought the song was actually about.
+In 1997, McCartney confirmed that “Martha” the dog had been the inspiration behind the song “Martha My Dear“.
 It’s a communication of some sort of affection but in a slightly abstract way, McCartney said,

 ‘You silly girl, look what you’ve done,’ all that sort of stuff.
 These songs grow.
 Whereas it would appear to anybody else to be a song to a girl called Martha, it’s actually a dog, and our relationship was platonic, believe me.”